 Visually, we distinguish between objects to a large extent by their color alone.
 A red flower on a green background is easy for us to see.
 Without giving this much thought, we may be unaware that it is the difference in their colors that we are noticing most.
 But if we remove the color, we must be able to use other differences to distinguish the flower from its background.
 Contrast between tones is one important way to do this.

 So one very important consideration when you are trying to see the world in black and white, is the tonal contrast between the elements in the scene that you wish to photograph.
-It seems difficult and confusing at first because we’re not used to acknowledging the tones of color, but with practice, it becomes like second nature and you are better able to find subjects and scenes that translate beautifully into black and white photos.
+It seems difficult and confusing at first because we’re not used to acknowledging the tones of color, but with practice, it becomes like second nature and you are better able to find subjects and scenes that translate beautifully into BW photography.